 Rhodesian Ridgebacks are unique and beautiful dogs native to South Africa and named for the hair ridge along the middle of their backs.
 They’re descendants of Hottentot tribe canines crossed with European breeds like Great Danes and Mastiffs.
 But that’s not all that’s interesting about Rhodesian Ridgebacks.

 These pups are recognized by their Wheaton-colored coats that appear deep auburn and sometimes include small white patches on their chest or toes.
 Their fur texture is smooth and short, except for a section running from their shoulders to hips in a different direction from the rest of their hair.

-“It’s sort of like a cowlick on a person's head,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“It’s sort of like a cowlick on a person's head,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 Rhodesian Ridgebacks are a floppy-eared breed and sport a long, slender tail.
 Expect your full-grown, lean and muscular pup to weigh between 70 and 85 pounds and stand around 24 to 27 inches tall.

 Rhodesian Ridgebacks’ temperament